NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 - eMMC
 - PCIe (this requires enabling PCIe support if used as boot media with ACPI)
 - NVMe device
-- SATA drive (onboard eSATA POR is a PCIe device)
+- SATA drive (onboard eSATA port is a PCIe device)
 - USB mass storage
 - USB NIC (AX88772b)
 - EQoS NIC on board